claremacrae/obsidian-repos-downloader/README.md

 Clone every approved Obsidian.md community Plugin and Theme - to read and search the source code and learn from the community.

-This is a Python script to download a local copy of all the [published community Obsidian plugins and themes](https://github.com/obsidianmd/obsidian-releases), to be used as a large body of example code.
+This is a Python3 script to download a local copy of all the [published community Obsidian plugins and themes](https://github.com/obsidianmd/obsidian-releases), to be used as a large body of example code.

 ## Why?